 Each year, the Maryland Department of the Environment (MDE) hosts a recycled sculpture contest for Maryland high school students.
-The 19th annual sculpture contest will be held on Friday, November 22, 2019 at the Maryland Department of the Environment (MDE) in Baltimore.
+The 19th annual sculpture contest will be held on Friday, November 20, 2020 at the Maryland Department of the Environment (MDE) in Baltimore.
 MDE would like to extend this invitation to high school students.
 Two entries will be accepted from each high school (additional entries may become available later).
-The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see Guidelines).
+The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see ARD Rules Guideline).
 Judges will select an overall winning sculpture along with individual recognition for creativity, workmanship and use of materials.
 Additionally, a “People’s Choice Award” is given.
 Past contests received national recognition and television news airtime.
 Prizes provided from corporate and non-profit organization sponsors will be awarded to all contest entrants.
 Past prizes have included items such as gift cards, tablets and laptops.